 The Benefits of Napping During the Workday

-More progressive companies such as Google, Huffington Post and even Zappos have embraced the benefits of napping during the work day and provide “nap space” or nap pods for employees to take a break and grab some fast shut-eye.
+More progressive companies such as Google, Huffington Post, and even Zappos have embraced the benefits of napping during the workday and provide “nap space” or nap pods for employees to take a break and grab some fast shut-eye.

 Napping can also have dramatic health improvements and can reduce the frequency of illness.
-Taking a nap at least 3 times a week has been shown to reduce death from coronary disease by 50% and reduces cortisol levels and inflammation.
+Taking a nap at least 3 times a week has been shown to reduce death from the coronary disease by 50% and reduce cortisol levels and inflammation.
 It can boost mood and positivity and lead to a happier more productive staff!